zwave-js/node-red-contrib-zwave-js/README.md

     - Bump serialports
     - Driver timeouts now use defaults if not provided.
     - Version information is now displayed in config UI.
+    - Added support for Indicator CC to Managed mode.

   - 1.4.0  **Possible Breaking Change**
     - Bump Z-Wave JS to 6.4.0